JoshuaWise/alter-html/README.md

 **NOTE:** if a string is not returned (i.e., if you return `undefined`), the original `toString` method is used anyway.
 So you don't actually need to use this argument to render a node in its default way.
 It is typically used if you plan on augmenting the default rendering (with regular expressions, for example).

+`render.reset()` is also available to reset all three rendering functions back to their default state.

 ## Element

 _**this.name**_ - the name of the element's tag, lowercased ("div", "span", etc.)